IT21314742/Madlibs-Generator/README.md

 _**Key Features:**_

 - **Interactive Input:**  Prompt users to enter words that are dynamically inserted into pre-defined story templates.
-- **Multiple Templates:**  Choose from a variety of story templates to keep the experience fresh
+- **Multiple Templates:**  Choose from a variety of story templates to keep the experience fresh and engaging.